 These programs are not a cure-all, though, according to Marks.
 “Many employee well-being programs are more opportunities for self-care, such as mindfulness courses or counseling help lines.
 These are helpful, and companies are right to pursue them, but many people under pressure don’t have the time to commit to such self-care initiatives.”

 Want more management and recruiting tips?
-Subscribe to our blog newsletter.
+Subscribe to our newsletter.

 3. Provide the right forum — and listen attentively

 When talking with your team, listen carefully to get an authentic sense of how they’re feeling and coping with their stressors — fewer outlets for rest and relaxation, for example.
-Stress can also come from your staff having seen friends and family members being laid off, which can easily lead to feelings of job insecurity of their own.
+Stress can also come from your staff having seen friends and family members being laid off, which can easily lead to their own feelings of job insecurity.

 You may have to communicate virtually, of course.
 Use video calls whenever feasible.
 It’s surprisingly therapeutic for team members to see each other talking, strategizing, smiling and laughing when so many of us are isolated.
-Quick 15-minute group check-in calls on a weekly basis that are separate from scheduled business meetings are something staff are likely to look forward to.
+Quick 15-minute group check-in calls on a weekly basis — separate from scheduled business meetings — can boost morale and become something staff will eagerly anticipate.

 But don’t crowd too many people on these calls.
 “If these meetings include more than four or five people, the more introverted will not feel able to share,” Marks notes.
 Too many people on a call can also encourage side conversations that are distracting and confusing.